ShorelineCrypto/nengcoin/doc/build-unix.md

 Currently, only Ubuntu 16.04 or Debian 7 (Wheezy) / 8 (Jessie) are described below for compiling wallet from source.

 Newer versions of various linux distros are supported on binary wallet download only.
-Please check out v1.4.0.3 release ( https://github.com/ShorelineCrypto/NewEnglandCoin/releases/tag/v1.4.0.3 ) or follow web README page at each subfolders under: https://github.com/ShorelineCrypto/NewEnglandCoin/tree/master/doc
+Please check out v1.4.0.3 release ( https://github.com/ShorelineCrypto/NewEnglandCoin/releases/tag/v1.4.0.3 ) or follow web README page at each subfolder under: https://github.com/ShorelineCrypto/NewEnglandCoin/tree/master/doc

 The list of Linux distros currently supported on binary download on x86_64 platform: